-Figure 7: Scanner and flip jitter for cycle 26, showing mean, stddev and max/min position per orbit compared to the expected one for the oblique view.
+Figure 7: Scanner and flip jitter for cycle 27, showing mean, stddev and max/min difference from expected position per orbit for the oblique view (red, blue, green and black respectively).
+Note that the gaps are due to data availability issues at the MPC, and are not due to any instrument or satellite problem.